dimaMachina/graphql-eslint/packages/plugin/src/rules/naming-convention/snapshot.md

 #### ❌ Error 1/2

     > 1 | enum B { test }
-        |      ^ Enumerator "B" should be in camelCase format
+        |      ^ Enum "B" should be in camelCase format

 #### 💡 Suggestion: Rename to \`b\`